15-inch MacBook Air made official at WWDC 2023

 Apple’s thin-and-light MacBook Air series of laptops have proven to be incredibly popular over the years.
-At WWDC 2023, the Cupertino, California-based company has announced the widely anticipated 15-inch variant of the form factor.
+At WWDC 2023, the Cupertino, California-based company announced the widely anticipated 15-inch variant of the form factor.

-Besides the obvious inclusion of a larger 15-inch display size, the laptop is fairly similar to the existing 13-inch M2 model.
-It includes the same design language as its smaller relative and the same M2 chip.
+Besides the obvious inclusion of a larger 15-inch display size, the laptop is similar to the existing 13-inch M2 model.
+It includes the same design language as its smaller relative and the M2 chip.

-Apple boasts its 11.5 mm thinness, making it “the thinnest 15-inch laptop.”
-It weighs 3 pounds and comes in four colours: ‘Midnight’, ‘Starlight’, ‘Silver’ and ‘Space Grey.’
+During its WWDC 2023 keynote, Apple boasted about the 15-inch MacBook Air’s 11.5 mm thinness, making it “the thinnest 15-inch laptop.”
+It weighs 3lbs and comes in four colours: ‘Midnight,’ ‘Starlight,’ ‘Silver’ and ‘Space Grey.’

 Other additions include a 5mm screen border, a six-speaker array, a 1080p webcam, and MagSafe charging.